 The hatchet is an axe that has a shorter shaft and is smaller and lighter in weight, making it a good choice for smaller bushcraft tasks and trekking.

-There are different axes available for different jobs.
-A cutting axe and a splitting axe for example.
+There are different axes available for different jobs, a cutting axe and a splitting axe for example, so it is important to know what to look for in a bushcraft axe. .
 When you look at its profile, a cutting axe is thin which gives it the maximum force on a low surface area and severs what it cuts across.
 Axes that are better used for splitting have a wider angle with a wedge like action which will force the log apart.

 For general woodland purposes, a rounded bit is more versatile.